 3. Use our top tips before investing

 - Do your research.
-Study the different types of available S&P 500 ETFs, then compare each one to your preferred goals, whether it’s paying the lowest possible fees, and whether it fits with your broader trading strategy.
+Study the different types of ETFs that are available, then compare each one to your preferred goals, whether it’s paying the lowest possible fees, and whether it fits with your broader trading strategy.

 - Select the right platform.
 Beyond researching the index and the ETF you want to buy, you’ll want to choose a trading platform that fits your needs.
 We have reviewed all the best platforms that offer ETF trading on our site to help you make the right choice.